 She learned to create inclusive environments that incorporate social and environmental sustainability and support the psychological, physical, and emotional well-being of the users in the space.

 Through her work and from her studies in design school she has been inspired to continue her education, and is pursuing a masters degree.
 Vayle is currently enrolled as a graduate student at the University of Oregon.
 She is a concurrent student and is pursuing her masters of architecture and masters of interior architecture.
-She incorporates social justice, equity, and community centered design into her design solutions.
+She incorporates sustainability, social justice, equity, and community centered design into her design solutions.
+She is also a graduate employee and has aided professors in teaching classes.
+She has taught both Understanding Contemporary Interiors and Environmental Control Systems.

 She is eager to solve complex design problems to improve the built environment for those who have never been a part of the conversation.
 Vayle recognizes the impact design has on communities and hopes to use it as a tool for inclusion.